ihavenough/Masters/README.md

-# Masters-M1-OPRO
+# Masters Degree at University of Rennes
-practical assignments for the class "Optimisation et Recherche Operationnelle"
+practical assignments for my degree in Applied Mathematics, specifically Scientific Computing and Modelling